 Although I’m a Christian, I endeavour to reason in “secular English” because that’s the common tongue.
 Although my faith founds, surrounds and informs my views, I (and other Christians) observe and reason in the way anyone else would.

 I’ll mention some basic positions that are relevant to the articles and posts on this site.
-Apart from when I have to mention God in order to explain myself, these positions are expressed in “secular English”.
+I only mention God expressly if it is necessary in order to explain myself, or if I’m saying something about Him.

 Of all the things on Earth, nothing is more significant than a human being.